agoila/sdcnd-ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc)

-I get a lot of questions by email.
-This way anyone can read the answer!

-Anything means *anything*.
-Personal questions.
-Money.
-Work.
-Life.
-Code.
-Whatever.
+Ask questions about the SDCND.
+Use labels where appropriate:
+ - cohort = if related to questions on schedule, start dates, emails etc.
+ - payment = if related to billing or payment schedules
+ - hardware = if related to questions on specific hardware requirements
+ - software = if related to questions on python, c++ or other software tools required
+ - general = catch all for other questions

+Anything means *anything related to this course*.

 -

 ### Guidelines

-- Ensure your question hasn't already been answered.
+- **Ensure your question hasn't already been answered.**
 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.